-In traditional shoulder joint replacement surgery, the spoiled humeral head (the ball of the joint) is exchanged with a metal ball, and the glenoid cavity (the joint socket) is exchanged with a smooth plastic cup.
-(The humeral head is at the top of the humerus – the upper arm bone, and the glenoid is situated in the scapula – the shoulder blade.)
+In traditional shoulder joint replacement surgery, A metal ball replaces the damaged humeral head (the joint’s ball), and a smooth plastic cup replaces the glenoid cavity (the joint’s socket).
+It is located at the top of the humerus – the upper arm bone – while the glenoid is located in the scapula – the shoulder blade.

 What is reverse shoulder joint replacement surgery ?

-A reverse shoulder joint replacement surgery is a lay out in which the conditions of the ball and socket are transferred: A metal ball implantation is exchanged where the patient’s own natural socket was, and a plastic socket implantation exchanged on the head of the humeral head.
+A reverse shoulder joint replacement surgery is the conditions of the ball and socket are transferred : The patient’s natural socket is replaced with a metal ball implantation, and a plastic socket implantation is replaced on the humeral head.

 How long does it take to recover from a shoulder joint replacement?